 Preheat your jars (either in a large water bath or in the oven), and using a small saucepan, preheat your lids in a simmering water for 5 – 10 minutes.
 Pour HOT contents into the pre-heated jar, cap immediately with a pre-heated lid.
 As soon as it is capped, the plastisol (already softened in the simmering bath) begins to form a seal around the rim of the jar.
 As the contents cool, the vacuum is created, the lid becomes concave.
 Whether or not you actually hear a “pop” will depend on the type of lid, but you should be able to tell visually if the lid has created enough vacuum and a seal.
 Some folks still feel the need to water bath these jars…which can affect the vacuum and cause them to NOT seal properly.
 Our CT jars and Lug jars are compatible with this method so your lid choices will depend on the jar that you choose.

 If the product is already hot, the jar should be preheated as well to avoid thermal shock.
-The necessity, time, and temperature of preheating lids is subjective here depending on Plastisol type, fill temperature and process time; again, consult your process authority.
 The standard Plastisol lids are compatible with shorter water bath processing (such as hot-pack jams/jellies).
-Longer water bath process times may require the Hi-Heat Plastisol.
+Longer water bath process times usually require the Hi-Heat Plastisol.

 It is important to follow the guidelines for your particular food as they can vary greatly.